tldr-pages/tldr/pages/osx/carthage.md

 # carthage

 > Carthage is a dependency management tool for Cocoa applications.

-> Download and build all dependencies mentioned in Cartfile.
-> Also used to update dependencies to their latest version.
+- Download and build all dependencies mentioned in Cartfile.
+Also used to update dependencies to their latest version:

-- Fetch and build the current set of dependencies:

 `carthage update`